The Mortgage Group PPI Claim

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by The Mortgage Group, PPI may have been added to a customer's policy by The Mortgage Group, in some cases without their knowledge.
-The Mortgage Group may have denied a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by The Mortgage Group, PPI may have been attached to a customer's policy by The Mortgage Group, in some cases without their knowledge.
+The Mortgage Group may have rejected a credit application if PPI was refused by the customer.

 The Mortgage Group PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by The Mortgage Group.

-There are many examples of The Mortgage Group mis-selling PPI, some consumers were not even made aware by The Mortgage Group that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not told by The Mortgage Group that it was optional.
+There are many examples of The Mortgage Group mis-selling PPI, some consumers were not even made aware by The Mortgage Group that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not advised by The Mortgage Group that it was optional.

 A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to The Mortgage Group, and this was not disclosed to you at the point of sale, then you would be due compensation from The Mortgage Group.